 - 1/4 cup olive oil

-Add beet, chickpea, tahini, garlic, and lime juice in a food processor and blend.
+In a food processor, process beet, chickpea, toasted sesame seeds, garlic, and lemon juice.
+(Use half of a lemon if you want a milder taste and one whole lemon if you want it citrusy.)
 You might need to stop the processor and scrape down the sides of the bowl a few times.
 Add salt to taste while doing this.

 While the food processor is running, add olive oil and blend just until the mixture turns smooth.

-▪️You can use pre-cooked beets from the store, but the color will not turn as pink.
-Oven preserves the juice from beets and keeps it saturated.
+- You can use pre-cooked beets from the store, but the color will not turn as pink.
+Oven preserves the juice from beetroots and keep them saturated.

-▪️You can add a couple of tablespoons of water to achieve a very creamy texture.
+- You can add a couple of tablespoons of water to achieve a creamier texture.